Model Architecture#

 Bounding box parametrization#

 The regression branch does not predict raw pixel coordinates directly.
 Instead, it outputs bounding boxes in a different parametrization that is easier to learn.
-During training, these predictions may either be compared directly to ground-truth targets (encoded into the same parametrization), or decoded back into pixel coordinates for losses that operate on box geometry.
+During training, these predictions may either be compared directly to ground-truth targets (encoded into the same parametrization), or decoded back into bounding box coordinates for loss functions that operate on box geometry.
 During inference, decoding is always required to obtain final bounding box predictions.
 In what follows, we describe the parametrization used by anchor-free detectors (FCOS, YOLOv6, …), since this project does not make use of anchor boxes.

 Notation